starninjas/xblox/README.md

 ﻿Xblox [`xblox`]---
-Version: 0.2--- Adds new blocks to Minetest!--- For bug reports and info go to the froum topic.
+Version: 0.2--- Adds new blocks to Minetest!--- For bug reports and info go to the forum topic.